 So, how do you ensure that you not only grab your webinar audience’s attention, but you keep it as well?
 Is it possible to keep their attention without eye contact?

 Thankfully, the answer is yes!
-And here are five tips to help you achieve this in your webinar.
+And here are five tips to help you achieve audience attention in your webinar.

 1. Constant interaction with the audience